harshwardhansingh21/harshwardhansingh21/README.md

 ### 🔧 About Me

-- 🎓 B.Tech Electronics & Communication Engineering, **BIT Mesra, Ranchi** (2023–27), CGPA 8.2
+- 🎓 B.Tech Electronics & Communication Engineering, **BIT Mesra, Ranchi** (2024–28), CGPA 8.2
 - 🔬 Focused on **RTL Design** and **Functional Verification** — building a portfolio of UVM-based testbenches and hand-crafted RTL
 - 🎯 Targeting **Summer 2027 internships** in RTL/Verification at NVIDIA, Qualcomm, AMD, Intel, TI, and Marvell
 - 📚 Preparing for **GATE 2027** in parallel, with an eye on an M.Tech in VLSI
 - 🌱 Currently deepening skills in formal verification, Verdi waveform debug, and AXI4-Full/PCIe protocol depth
-- 🍔 Side interest: food entrepreneurship — branding & menu design for a protein-first fast food concept
+-  Side interest: I love playing vide games and listening to music.

 ---